OCA/project/project_milestone_spent_hours/readme/DESCRIPTION.md

-This module adds a new field `Total Hours` on milestone form view.
+This module adds a new field `Total Hours` on Milestone form view.

-The field `Total Hours`  is the sum of timesheets of active tasks associated to the milestone.
+The field `Total Hours`  is the sum of timesheets of active tasks associated to the Milestone.